Anatomical Gift Program FAQs

 Remains, Funeral, and Memorial Service Questions

-Once studies have been completed, unless you or your next of kin requests return of the ashes (see next question), the remains are cremated and commingled with other ashes, and then interred in a cemetery plot at Riverside Cemetery, 3607 Pearl Road, Cleveland, Ohio 44109.
+Once studies have been completed, unless you or your next of kin requests return of the ashes (see next question), the remains are cremated and then interred in a cemetery plot at Riverside Cemetery, 3607 Pearl Road, Cleveland, Ohio 44109.
 At the Riverside grave, there is a headstone upon which the following words are inscribed: “They Gave in Death, For Those in Life, Western Reserve University School of Medicine, 1967.”
 There are no additional gravestones, and individuals are not listed by name on the monument.

 Yes, the donor must indicate on their application or provide written instruction for the private disposition of their remains, at which point the Department of Anatomy will make a reasonable effort to deliver the cremated remains back to the family or next of kin.